MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-cze-fi-sample.md

 #### Configuration

 The **DocumentProviderFiscalEFRSampleCzech** configuration file is located in the **Configuration** folder of the extension project.
 The purpose of this file is to enable settings for the document provider to be configured from Retail Headquarters.
 The file format is aligned with the requirements for fiscal integration configuration.
-The following settings are added:
+The following settings are added.

 - VAT rates mapping
 - Default VAT group
-- Deposit VAT group
+- Deposit VAT group.

 ### Hardware station extension design